caay2000/transport-tycoon-kata/trace-py/README.md

 # trace.py

-This is a utility that takes domain event log format from the transport tycoon log and converts into the Chrome Trace Viewer format.
+This is a utility that takes domain core log format from the transport tycoon log and converts into the Chrome Trace Viewer format.

 **You need to have python installed on your system.**